chall32/scan-directory-with-metascan/README.md

 **Script Return Categories:**

-+ VIRUS FOUND!! - Fairly obvious.
++ _VIRUS FOUND!!_ - Fairly obvious.
 Metascan knows that this file is infected with a virus.
 Infected file's filename is appended with "__INFECTED"
-+ SUSPICIOUS FILE!! - Metascan knows that this file is suspicious.
++ _SUSPICIOUS FILE!!_ - Metascan knows that this file is suspicious.
 Suspicious file's filename is appended with "__SUSPICIOUS"
-+ All OK - no virus found - Metascan knows that this file is OK.
++ _All OK - no virus found_ - Metascan knows that this file is OK.
 All good
-+ File(s) not known to Metascan - Metascan has not seen this file before
++ _File(s) not known to Metascan_ - Metascan has not seen this file before
-+ Problem Scanning!! - Something went wrong
++ _Problem Scanning!!_ - Something went wrong

-See Metascan's [API definitions] for furthyer information.
+See Metascan's [API definitions] for further information.

-### How to Use the Script
+### Setting up the Script
 1. Each API call requires a Metascan Online API key.
 To obtain your free Metascan Online API key, follow the instructions at Metascan's [Public API] page
 2. Enter your API key into your downloaded copy of the script betweeen the quotes into the variable ```myapikey```
 3. Review the ```extlist``` variable.
 Add or remove any file extensions to be scanned as required.
 Files with extensions matching those in this list will be uploaded to Metascan for analysis